univention/office365/doc/README-code.md

 ## Teams

-In order to create Teams, at least one group owner must be set.
+To create *Teams*, at least one group owner must be set.
-To convert a group into a team, the group must be of type MS365, not security group.
-The doc says so, but the API allows creating of a team from a security group
+To convert a group into a team, the group must be of type `MS365`, not *security group*.
+The documentation says so, but the API allows to create a team from a security group.
-To create a team, all group owners must have a license that includes Teams.
+To create a team, all group owners must have a license that includes *Teams*.

 Prior to communication with the Azure API, authentication and authorization is done through OAuth2.